What are ADLs, dADLs and iADLs?

 Here is a practical guide for families:

-1 ADL impaired — monitor closely, consider light in-home support
+1. 1 ADL impaired — monitor closely, consider light in-home support

-2 or more ADLs impaired — consult a geriatrician immediately; professional care is likely needed
+1. 2 or more ADLs impaired — consult a geriatrician immediately; professional care is likely needed

-iADLs declining but ADLs intact — arrange task-specific support (meals, transport, medication reminders)
+1. iADLs declining but ADLs intact — arrange task-specific support (meals, transport, medication reminders)

-dADLs significantly declined — assess for depression, cognitive decline, or early dementia
+1. dADLs significantly declined — assess for depression, cognitive decline, or early dementia

 At Healthy Wrinkles, we connect families across Mumbai with verified elder care professionals from geriatricians and nursing bureaus to physiotherapists service providers, and senior activity centres to support every dimension of your loved one's daily life.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

-What is the meaning of dADLs?
+What is the full form of ADLs, DADLs, and IADLs?

-What is the difference between ADLs and iADLs?
+What is the difference between ADLs and IADLs?